 We always say there are cons to everything.
 Here are a few things to keep in mind if you are thinking of purchasing a single stock.

 Diversification is limited

-As a result, investing in individual stocks doesn't compare to the fact that index funds and ETFs for example, invest in hundreds and even thousands of stocks aggregated into a single fund.
-When you buy into a fund, your money is spread across all of these stocks.
+As a result, investing in individual stocks doesn't compare to the fact that index funds and ETFs, for example, invest in hundreds and even thousands of stocks aggregated into a single fund.
+When you buy a fund, your money is spread across all of these stocks.

 You need to dedicate a lot of time